-AV ESV LSV 22 But the scripture hath concluded all under sin , that the promise by faith of Jesus Christ might be given to them that believe.
+AV ESV LSV conclu that the Jesus t the scripture hath ded all under sin, e promise by faith of Christ might be to them that believe.
 22 But the Scripture imprisoned everything under sin, so that the promise by faith in Jesus Christ might be given to those who believe.
 22 But the Scripture has shut up everyone under sin, so that the promise by faith in Jesus Christ might be given to those who believe.

-"all under sin" The ESV has a very odd reading "But the Scripture imprisoned everything under sin" (what???).
+"all under sin" The ESV has a very odd reading "But the Scripture imprisoned everything under sin" (what is this supposed to mean???).
 How is that an improvement on the traditional readings?
 The Coverdale Bible reading is closer to the ESV reading but even the Coverdale Bible is better here.
 The LSV reading is not good, either, but is still better than the ESV.

-3:23 But before faith came,^{a-aorist infinitive} we were kept^{imperfect passive} under the law, shut up^{b-perfect passive participle} unto the faith which should afterwards^{present active participle} be revealed.^{aorist passive infinitive}
+3:23 But before faith came, a-aorist infinitive we were keptimperfect passive under the law, shut up b-perfect passive participle unto the faith which should afterwards present active participle be revealed. aorist passive infinitive